Student Chapter of the American Chemical Society

 Chemistry Graduate Student Organization

 The CGSO is the student organization of graduate students in chemistry.
 The group organizes social, professional, and outreach activities.
 Membership is open to any graduate student in chemistry.
-For more information, contact the group’s advisor, Dr. Shane Street, via email (email@example.com) or phone (205-348-5957).
+For more information, contact the group’s advisor, Dr. Shane Street, at firstname.lastname@example.org or (205) 348-5957.